Digikid13/digikid13.github.io/_posts/2014-8-7-Classes-and-You.md

       this.friend = !this.friend;
     }

-Places I wouldn't use them are for 1 time things like creating objects with methods that aren't user inflenced
+Places I wouldn't use them are for 1 time things like creating objects with methods that aren't user inflenced.
+An example would be to store all of the functions that help run the app in an object to help make maintenance easier.

+    var Board = {
+      location: '/games/Diablo_3/',
+      user: cookies.get('user'),

+    }